 Some apps do not obey system proxy settings (such as Mail.app), because they need to use a raw TCP socket.
 This kind of traffic can be handled by Surge VIF.

 Surge VIF is enabled by default for Surge iOS.
 You may enable Surge VIF on Surge Mac by turning on Enhanced Mode.

 This is the architecture for Surge iOS:

 Surge Dashboard (Mac Version Only)

-Surge Dashboard is a graphical user interface to review and inspect requests, list DNS cache, and modify configurations.
+Surge Dashboard is a graphical user interface to review and inspect requests and list DNS cache.
 It can connect to a local Surge instance, or a remote instance when the external-controller-access is set.